Laws Railroad Museum and Historical Site – Quick Guide

 Directions.
 Parking.
 Regulations.

-Six miles north of Bishop on US Highway 6, Laws Railroad Museum and Historical Site is not just another theme park, it is a beautifully preserved reminder of the small, once lively town of Laws and the railroad station it served.
+Just six miles north of Bishop on US Highway 6, the Laws Railroad Museum and Historical Site offers more than a typical theme park experience—it stands as a beautifully preserved tribute to the once-bustling town of Laws and the railroad station that brought it to life.

 The museum is open daily: